 Must be done at speeds appropriate to conditions to avoid damage to roadside hardware, highway signs, utility lines, mail boxes, parked cars, and other private property.
-Special care must be taken in areas where pedestrians may be present.
+Special care must be taken to avoid blocking sidewalks and bike lanes in areas where pedestrians may be present.
 Moderate speeds must be maintained when plowing wet snow and slush as they tend to be cast much further and faster than dry snow.
 Dry snow can also cause problems when plowed too fast by creating snow clouds which obscure visibility.